BawdyAnarchist/quBSD/Future_Development.md

 Hardened FreeBSD.
 Implements alot of HardenedBSD stuff with a simple .ini file and code. https://www.reddit.com/r/freebsd/comments/15nlrp6/hardened_freebsd_30_released/

+## When my system crashed with the power, it can leave things in a dirty state
+	- DISP-torrents was still there
+	- Could /tmp files remain?
+I think /tmp is cleared

+chk_valid_ppt is having delays when the device is not tagged for passthru qb-autosnap might need looked at for leaving snapshots that could be deleted reclone_zroot - CHatgpt if theres a way to check differences in a volmode=dev

+get_jail_parameter needs more variables
+	-(x)tra check on chk_valid_{param}
+	-(r)esolve value (for stuff like ip auto)

+exec.created
+	- clean it up.
+I left the old function there coz was scurd. remove it

+You should make a check for a circular reference in the networking.
+	- firewall client is ivpn-bra. ivpn-bra client is torrents. torrents client is firewall

+qb-cmd should pull from the user's chosen shell, not default to csh
+	- I do worry tho, that the csh -c '<commands>' construction might fail if I do that

 ### MINOR UPGRADES IF ANYONE ELSE OUT THERE WANTS TO DO IT